Artemiszty/warframe-linux/README.md

 ## Installation Instructions

+-You will need to be using Proton 3.16-beta or higher.
 -You will need to run another game with proton first if you have never done so.
 This forces steam to install a version of proton, as running my script does not trigger that.
 -You will need to install wine and all of its dependencies, as proton does not come with all of the required packages.
 Follow instructions here for your distro: